adlnet/xAPI-Spec/xAPI-Data.md

 * Values SHOULD be considered to be case sensitive unless specified otherwise.
 * Lowercase SHOULD be used to send case insensitive data.
 * Additional properties SHOULD* NOT be added to Statements unless explicitly allowed by this specification.
+* A property SHOULD not occur multiple times in an object.
+If properties are used multiple times within an object, the behavior of the LRS is undefined; it is expected that most LRSs will use existing JSON parsing functionality of whichever code languages they use.

 __Note:__ The LRS is recommended to reject Statements containing additional properties.
 Additional properties in Statements would mean that the Statement would not be interoperable with all LRSs.